AHCC has had 9 senior ministers in its almost 150 year history – each leaving their mark in the community and on the hearts of the congregation.

 Known fondly as “The Rev," Gary Miller brought a neighborhood vision and personal touch to the ministries of AHCC.
 A seasoned urban preacher, Rev. Miller served large parishes of the United Church of Christ in Florida, Illinois, and Michigan prior to being called to AHCC.
 During Rev. Miller’s tenure, he took seriously the words of his predecessor that AHCC is “a church in the heart of the city with a heart for the city.”
 There was tremendous focus and energy placed on working with our neighbors in Asylum Hill to build or rehabilitate homes that would be owner-occupied.
 Additionally, a very successful building campaign begun in 2003, provided $750,000 seed money to fund the Boys and Girls Club on Asylum Hill.
 Attendance and membership increased again during Rev. Miller’s ministry through his kind presence, his comforting messages, and his firm belief that all should feel reborn through their common experience of worship.
 His strong belief that music and the arts are “windows to the presence of God” created an atmosphere where creativity thrived, and music, art, dance and drama were welcomed into the worship life of the congregation.
 Rev. Miller – the trumpet playing preacher – also introduced the congregation to traditional jazz worship services with The Rev leading the band and the congregation in joyful praise.
 Gary's friendly and welcoming manner touched the hearts of his congregation, and allowed people in turn to be in touch with God and the Spirit that transcends all of human life.
 By 2011, AHCC was bursting at the seams because of the ministry of Gary Miller: a man of faith, a man of wisdom, a man of energy – pastor, priest and prophet all in one.
 Rev. Miller retired from full time ministry in May 2011.

-Today AHCC is blessed with the Christ-centered and visionary leadership of Rev. Matthew Laney, called to serve as its ninth senior minister.
-Prior to AHCC, Rev. Laney served as associate minister of First Congregational Church in Manchester, Vermont and senior minister of First Congregational UCC in downtown Kalamazoo, Michigan.
-Both congregations experienced increased attendance in worship, increased membership, worship alive with artistic expression, and expanded community involvement and outreach initiatives.
-Rev. Laney has created an inspiring mission for AHCC: to help people grow in faith and love as disciples of Jesus.
+Rev. Matthew Laney created an inspiring mission for AHCC: to help people grow in faith and love as disciples of Jesus.
 Our vision of growing Christians today for the Church of tomorrow, connects this large, diverse and talented staff and congregation to focus on being “unapologetically Christian and unabashedly inclusive.”
-Rev. Laney is a stirring preacher who deftly combines biblical teaching with everyday issues and problems.
-He is also a compassionate pastor and a strong spiritual leader, ready to challenge Asylum Hill Congregational Church to grow in new and exciting ways.
+Rev. Laney, a stirring preacher who deftly combines biblical teaching with everyday issues and problems, challenged Asylum Hill Congregational Church to grow in new and exciting ways.